kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(b\) Except as provided in paragraphs (a)(1) through (a)(2) of this section, a person who produces a replacement or modification article for sale may not represent that part as suitable for installation on a type-certificated product.

-\(c\) Except as provided in paragraphs (a)(1) through (a)(2) of this section, a person may not sell or represent an article as suitable for installation on an aircraft type-certificated under §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.25   Issue of type certificate: Restricted category aircraft.|§21.25]](a)(2) or 21.27 unless that article—
+\(c\) Except as provided in paragraphs (a)(1) through (a)(2) of this section, a person may not sell or represent an article as suitable for installation on an aircraft type-certificated under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.25   Issue of type certificate: Restricted category aircraft.|§§21.25]](a)(2) or 21.27 unless that article—

 \(1\) Was declared surplus by the U.S. Armed Forces, and